What are the best plyometric exercises? This question is rather like asking how long is a piece of string?

 The original question was what are the best plyometric exercises?
 But it is not necessarily the exercise per se which makes a plyometric exercise high or low impact.
 Although this is true in some circumstances, it is not a universal law.
-Plyometric exercises can be:
+Exercises can be:

 Any combination of the above variables can place a plyometric exercises anywhere along the continuum.
 So, here are some examples of what I consider to be:

 Once the athlete or sport person has been training for a while and their bodies have developed sufficiently to accept reasonably high load, they can now move on to a more traditional plyometric exercise regime.